lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 The model resulted in a 14.958% return compared to -0.29% return that the SP500 returned during the same time period.
 During this simulation, the model purchases 18 securities and sells 9.

+## Next Steps

+Retrain this model and prepare for it to go live, in the functions folder save each function that has been created and implement the creating derived vars func, initial data loading func, and train test split func into an ETL pipeline.
+Save the remaining two functions, binary preprocessing func, and cont preprocessing func and turn those into one function which automatically transforms the data into its final input form for the model, runs the models, and saves the results.
+I hope to have these tasks done by Dec 20th, 2025.